nickzoic/nick.zoic.org/art/a-canticle-for-diff3/index.md

 slug: 'a-canticle-for-diff3'
 tags: Languages
 title: A Canticle for Diff3
+summary: A brief and not necessarily totally accurate history of diff3
 ---

 A brief and not necessarily totally accurate history of diff3